 6) Grant value of the LTI in the reporting year.
-For 2018, the grant value was based on the share price at grant and included a pro-rata participation in the previous LTI grants that were still in the vesting period for the newly promoted members.
-For 2019, the grant value is based on the Monte Carlo evaluation of the PSU (due to the interdependency of the TSR and ROCE component) and the pro-rata participation for new members of Group Management is discontinued.
+The grant value is based on the Monte Carlo evaluation of the PSU (due to the interdependency of the TSR and ROCE component).

 7) Includes all other benefits in kind, and perquisites at fair value such as service anniversary payments, including cost allowances (tax equalization, housing, schooling, home leave) for the international assignees and international transfers.